Got a restaurant with a great rooftop? Lucky you!

 Designate a section of the roof as a “photo-op” area; guests can take pictures for their social media accounts with the beautiful scenery in the background.
 In chalk, write your restaurant’s social media handle on the ground or on the wall so guests know who to tag in their posts.

-Providing guests with great social media content is an easy and free way to market your business; tap into the wellspring that is your guests social media connects, and you’ll reap the rewards in dollars and cents.
+Providing guests with great social media content is an easy and free way to market your business; tap into the wellspring that is your guests' social media connects, and you’ll reap the rewards in dollars and cents.
+Electric Feelgood, a Houston-based rooftop bar and restaurant, creates easy Instagrammable moments with their bright, multicolored neon sign and pink chairs.

 3. Consider How Guests Will Get Up To The Roof